Speech and language impairment: Speech-language pathology

 Speech-language pathologists (SLPs) may provide individual therapy for the child to assist with speech production problems such as stuttering.
 They may consult with the child's teacher about ways in which the child might be accommodated in the classroom, or modifications that might be made in instruction or environment.
+A modification may be allowing a communication device or extended testing time.
 The SLP can also make crucial connections with the family, and help them to establish goals and techniques to be used in the home.
 Other service providers, such as counselors or vocational instructors may also be included in the development of goals as the child transitions into adulthood.

 The individual services that the child receives will depend upon the needs of that child.
 Simpler problems of speech, such as hoarseness or vocal fatigue (voicing problems) may be solved with basic instruction on how to modulate one's voice.
 Articulation problems could be remediated by simple practice in sound pronunciation.
 Fluency problems may be remediated with coaching and practice under the guidance of trained professionals, and may disappear with age.
 However, more complicated problems, such as those accompanying autism or strokes, may require many years of one-on-one therapy with a variety of service providers.
 In most cases, it is imperative that the families be included in the treatment plans since they can help to implement the treatment plans.
 The educators are also a critical link in the implementation of the child's treatment plan.

 For children with language disorders, professionals often relate the treatment plans to classroom content, such as classroom textbooks or presentation assignments.
 The professional teaches various strategies to the child, and the child works to apply them effectively in the classroom.
 For success in the educational environment, it is imperative that the SLP or other speech-language professional have a strong, positive rapport with the teacher(s).

 Speech-language pathologists create plans that cater to the individual needs of the patient.
 If speech is not practical for a patient, the SLP will work with the patient to decide upon an augmentative and alternative communication (AAC) method or device to facilitate communication.
 They may work with other patients to help them make sounds, improve voices, or teach general communication strategies.
 They also work with individuals who have difficulties swallowing.
 In addition to offering these types of communication training services, SLPs also keep records of evaluation, progress, and eventual discharge of patients, and work with families to overcome and cope with communication impairments (Bureau of Labor Statistics, 2009).